thomasterhune/Compiler/Readme.md

  - runTests.bat compiles and runs the tests.
  - compile.bat compiles and runs the code.

+## Using

+Running `compile.bat` will run the compiler after executing.
+You can also find the executable, `fileopen.exe`, in your `bin` directory.

+It takes up to two command line arguments.
+The first argument can be an input file path while the second argument can be an output file path.

+Place the `bin` directory on your system path if you want to be able to run tompiler from anywhere.
 ## Folder and file Descriptions

 - .vscode : Contains vscode configurations.